BasedBroski/final-project/README.md

 ## Google Cloud
 No matter how hard I tried, I couldn't get past the console to get it set up. "cat default" would show no directory.
 This would lead to "sudo unlink /etc/nginx/sites-enabled/default" not working either.
+I tried googling some way to solve this, but to no avail.